C-And-Cpp-Libraries/helpers/README.md

 polymorph& operator=( const polymorph& other ) noexcept polymorph& operator=( polymorph&& other ) noexcept
 ```
-Basic constructors and oepratos.
+Basic constructors and operatos.
 Copy or move only the pointer to the data.

 ```
 template< typename T, typename = disable_if_polymorph< T > >